 Applicants’ health conditions are now a heavily weighted factor for the purposes of making a public charge determination.
 If you have serious health problems, you could be expected to show proof that you have medical insurance or the ability to pay for your medical expenses while you’re in the United States.

 Consular officers must now give much more weight to an applicant’s job history and employment prospects when making a public charge determination.
 Applicants with gaps in their job history could face increased questioning, and officers may also demand evidence regarding their future employment plans in the United States.
 That could include additional questions about their education and job skills or questions regarding potential job offers.

 Previous visa denials on public charge grounds are also given much more weight by consular officers.
 That means it’s much harder for applicants to obtain visas if they’ve previously been denied a visa on public charge grounds — and makes it important to try to ensure a visa application is completed accurately and smoothly the first time around.

 The State Department has received many complaints that consular officers have not been applying the new FAM guidance correctly or have been asserting additional requirements that are not based on current immigration law.
 For example, there have been reports that some consular officers have been requiring joint financial sponsors to also be family members.
 This is not a requirement under current immigration law or FAM guidance.

 Additionally, when the joint sponsor is not a relative, there have been instances where consular officers ask for additional information ensuring that the joint sponsor understands the legal responsibilities of submitting an Affidavit of Support.
 Other applicants have been required to submit evidence describing their relationship with their joint sponsor.

 All these additional requests to satisfy the public charge test create additional delays for green card and visa applications, and in some cases result in outright denials.

-The State Department’s public charge guidelines apply apply only to those filing outside the United States, at U.S. consulates and embassies.
+The State Department’s public charge guidelines apply only to those filing outside the United States, at U.S. consulates and embassies.